arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-key-vault.md

 # accessPolicies: {list: [{tenantId: ...,permissions: ...}]}
 ```

-## Set secret value from file into key vault
+## Set secret value from file into Azure Key Vault

 Sets a secret certificate from a file as plain text in Azure Key Vault.